templatenathan/carpark/notes.md

 ✅ 1. fix broken test for 2 spaces where input is false, false, true

 3x
-🚧 2. improve tests by marking the parked space
+✅ 2. improve tests by marking the parked space

+3. one floor, but

+❌3.
+2 floors car park, floor 1 starting, startingPosition 3 out of 5

+4x

+5x 4.
+2 floors car park, floor 1 starting, starting position is 0 out of 1